Florida Contested Divorce Lawyer

 Even if a divorce has been filed as a contested divorce, it is not too late to attempt to reach a resolution through mediation.
 In fact, the courts require contesting divorce parties to make an attempt to settle the case through mediation before a trial date can be set.

 To schedule a consultation and start protecting your rights in a contested divorce, call Anne E. Raduns, P.A., at 352-310-8235.
-We handle divorce issues, including litigation, for clients in Ocala, The Villages and throughout Central Florida.
+We handle divorce issues, including litigation, for clients in Ocala, and throughout Sumter, Marion, and Citrus counties.

 Unparalleled Service